The Government is committed to reducing child poverty and improving the wellbeing of all children and young people.

 Too many children and young people live in families where it’s a struggle to meet every day needs and do things that others take for granted.

 Evidence shows that the experience of poverty, especially when that experience is severe and persistent, adds a burden of stress on families and can have a negative impact on the lives of children.
 It can negatively affect children’s development and health, and can reduce their educational and life opportunities.
 The harmful effects can last into adulthood and impact on society as a whole.

-Legislation, introduced by the Prime Minister, Rt Hon Jacinda Ardern, who is also the Minister for Child Poverty Reduction, aims to help achieve a significant and sustained reduction in child poverty and to improve the wellbeing of children and young people in New Zealand.
+Legislation, introduced by the former Prime Minister, Rt Hon Jacinda Ardern, who was also the Minister for Child Poverty Reduction, aims to help achieve a significant and sustained reduction in child poverty and to improve the wellbeing of children and young people in New Zealand.